mobxjs/mobx-angular/README.md

 export class MyModule {}
 ```

-Then use *mobxDirective together with OnPush:
+Then use `*mobxAutorun` directive together with OnPush:
 ```
 import {store} from './store/counter';